-SSD has available the William FM Sound amplification system.
-The William FM Sound amplification system is used to facilitate the student's hearing as a disability related accommodation by amplifying the sound directly into the student's ears.
+SSD has available sound amplification systems.
+The amplification system is used to facilitate the student's hearing as a disability related accommodation by amplifying the sound directly into the student's ears.
 It is a two-piece system consisting of the transmitter with lapel microphone and receiver with headphone set.
 This accommodation is approved on a case-by-case basis by the SSD Counselor.
 If you have questions regarding this accommodation, please e-mail the office at ssd@csusb.edu.